setms/book/docs/requirements/digest/elicitation.md

 Common capabilities in products, like security features, are also good candidates for reuse.
 **Software product lines**, a set of software products in a family, share a lot of functionality and thus opportunities for reuse.

-If the product replaces another system, then you always reuse requirements, even if not explicitly.
+If the product replaces another system, then you're always reusing requirements, even if implicitly.
+However, you shouldn't carry over all requirements without evaluation.
+Look for usage data that allows you to remove features that are rarely used.
+Check features against the business objectives, since these may have changed.
+Also look for new requirements, including transition requirements.
+Remember that existing systems set expectations for quality attributes, like usability, performance, and throughput.

 **Requirement patterns** offer a different form of reuse.
 They package considerable knowledge about a particular kind of requirement in a way that makes it convenient to define